pavondunbar/BrainTumorAI/README.md

 Now the fun part begins.

-Run the following command below to begin training the AI model using the "training" dataset provided in this repository.
+Run the following command below to begin training the AI model using the "training" dataset provided in this repository (special thanks to [Kaggle](https://www.kaggle.com) for providing the dataset used for this training):

 ```
 python3 braintumor.py